Coronavirus: California schools closed through end of academic year, Gov. Newsom says

+RELATED: US surgeon general says California's aggressive measures helped flatten COVID-19 curve

-The governor confirmed there are 8,155 positive cases of coronavirus in California with 774 of those patients occupying ICU beds.
+The governor confirmed there are 8,155 positive cases of COVID-19 in California with 774 of those patients occupying ICU beds, as of Wednesday afternoon.

 Newsom reiterated the importance of social distancing and adhering to the guidelines outlined by state officials in recent weeks.